 Much like grown-up coloring books or doodling on a page corner reduces stress, so can gazing at the spiral-like patterns of a rose or the delicate circular repetition of hydrangea blossoms.
 These effects are often considered “meditative” benefits of flowers in the workplace, but they’re not the only ways a few carefully selected blooms can enhance an office space.

 Flowers Improve Employee’s Mood

-There are a number of experts on productivity and workplace performance who have observed that office settings with flowers and plants in them generally report employees who are absent less, more satisfied with their work, and even in some cases - more creative.
+Several experts on productivity and workplace performance have observed that office settings with flowers and plants generally report employees who are absent less, more satisfied with their work, and even in some cases - more creative.